Instrumental Access 2020

 Share this Page

-Availability of functioning equipment will enable us unleash the potential of our young researchers and will help in developing their careers in science."
+Availability of functioning equipment will enable us to unleash the potential of our young researchers and will help in developing their careers in science."

 About the Department

 Why Instrumental Access?In the coming years, the department hopes to double its enrollment from about 1,000 to 2,000 students.
 Equipment from Seeding Labs would support their plans to modernize current teaching labs and build a larger lab that can accommodate up to 200 students, greatly increasing hands-on educational opportunities.
 For researchers, equipment will open up new avenues of inquiry and allow for more analysis to occur on campus.